temporalio/documentation/docs/cloud/tcld/how-to-install-tcld.md

 ---
 id: how-to-install-tcld
-title: How to install tccl
+title: How to install tcld
 sidebar_label: Install
 description: You can install tcld by using Homebrew or building from source.
 tags: